stray-gr/senior-design/server/README.md

     }
     ```

+# Dockerfile
+### Purpose
+- The local server's Dockerfile is to be used for:
+    1. Deployment to facilities in an operating system agnostic way
+    2. Building project executables without needing the toolchain installed locally

+### Step-by-Step Explanation
+- For a step-by-step explanation of each command in the Dockerfile, refer to the file's comments
+- Any ports mapped from the container to the host machine can be found in the compose.yaml file at the repo's root

 # Separation of Roles
 ### Central Admin
 - Create certs, users, and facility tables for the central DB